emmajanedrews/base-template/_posts/2017-07-25-home-pricing-strategies-explained.md

 But, imagine for a second in this circumstance that you’re the buyer.
 When you put on your “buyer hat,” **it isn’t hard to see why someone looking for a home might be deterred from an overpriced listing.**

-Imagine one home that has just gone on the market, where the sellers have only just barely had time to put the sign in their yard.
+Imagine one home that has just gone on the market, where the sellers have barely had time to put the sign in their yard.
 Then, imagine a property that has been on the market for 180, or even 210 days.

 {% include pullquote.html %}